Nile Nightshade: An Egyptian Culinary History of the Tomato

 By the end of the twentieth century, the tomato—indigenous to the Americas—had become Egypt’s top horticultural crop and a staple of Egyptian cuisine.
 Nile Nightshade tells the story of how this came to be.

-Along the way, the tomato offers a multitude of new stories about familiar things: how its history threads through the Indian Ocean world, not just the Mediterranean; its significance not just to Italian but to Ottoman cuisine (and how both converged in Egypt); that the common association of Egypt with the “Middle East” rather than the rest of Africa is neither inevitable nor incidental; how seemingly ephemeral practices like home cooking transform the “modern” into the “traditional” and consolidate—or even create—notions of difference that come to be understood as common sense.
+Along the way, the tomato offers new stories about familiar things: how its history threads through the Indian Ocean world, not just the Mediterranean; its prominence not just in Italian cuisine, but in Ottoman cuisine (and how both converged in Egypt); that the common association of Egypt with the “Middle East” rather than the rest of Africa is neither inevitable nor incidental; how seemingly ephemeral practices like home cooking transform the “modern” into the “traditional” and consolidate—or even create—notions of difference that come to be understood as common sense.

 Read more from the publisher.